klmnden/azure-docs.tr-tr/articles/azure-monitor/insights/vminsights-enable-at-scale-powershell.md

 $SubscriptionId = "<GUID>"
 .\Install-VMInsights.ps1 -WorkspaceId $WorkspaceId -WorkspaceKey $WorkspaceKey -SubscriptionId $SubscriptionId -WorkspaceRegion eastus

-Getting list of VMs or VM ScaleSets matching criteria specified
+Getting list of VMs or virtual machine scale sets matching criteria specified

-VMs or VM ScaleSets matching criteria:
+VMs or virtual machine scale sets matching criteria:

 db-ws-1 VM running
 db-ws2012 VM running

-This operation will install the Log Analytics and Dependency agent extensions on above 2 VMs or VM Scale Sets.
+This operation will install the Log Analytics and Dependency agent extensions on the previous two VMs or virtual machine scale sets.
 VMs in a non-running state will be skipped.
 Extension will not be reinstalled if already installed.
-Use -ReInstall if desired, for example to update workspace
+Use -ReInstall if desired, for example, to update workspace.

 Confirm
 Continue?